)

 All journalists at dpa are experts in carrying out accurate research.
 All the team members have specialized knowledge of format and standards of dpa fact checking.
 The staff write fact checks themselves or edit the fact checks of other colleagues.
 In addition, the members of the dpa fact checking team act in an advisory capacity to all the other editorial offices.

-TERESA DAPP heads dpa's fact-checking editorial team.
+TERESA DAPP heads dpa's fact-checking editorial team and is managing director of dpa-infocom.
 She previously worked as a foreign correspondent in London for two years and reported on Berlin's political scene as a federal correspondent for five years.
 Dapp studied history, politics and sociology in Berlin and Brussels.

 STEFAN VOSS built up dpa's fact-checking team and heads the verification department at the Deutsche Presse-Agentur in Berlin.
 He worked as a foreign correspondent in Ukraine and Russia for more than 10 years and speaks fluent Russian.
 Before joining the verification department, Voss headed the editorial politics department.
 He studied history, Slavic studies and political science.